up

 For detailed investigations of nervous pulse parameters, Hodgkin, Huxley and Eccles followed with the Nobel Prize for Medicine in 1963, while Erlanger and Gasser systematically examined the conduction velocities of various nerves.
 John Eccles noticed about the relationship between the fiber diameter of the nerve and the conduction velocity:

 The author noticed in 1992, that a short pulse duration t together with a slow conduction velocity v produces geometrically such extremely short pulse lengths s, that they do not fit with our computer science.
-For details see here: [IWK1994].
+For details see the next chapter or [IWK94].

 There is no immediate action at a distance in the nervous system.
 All information moves ionically and extremely slowly compared with a computer.
 Information spreads as a pulse in a spherical shape like a wave.